 SASB and MSCI ESG

-The Sustainability Accounting Standards Board (SASB) and MSCI ESG provide sector-specific standards and indices to measure and report ESG performance.
+The Sustainability Accounting Standards Board (SASB) and MSCI ESG provide sector-specific standards and indices to measure and report performance, including metrics for energy efficiency and standards tailored for the financial sector.
 These standards align with climate-related financial disclosures to help companies effectively report on climate-related financial risks and opportunities.

 Choosing the Right ESG Framework